 Purpose of COVID Black

-2. To use, analyze and critique data collection methods which compile, preserve, curatate, and disseminate statistical information and accounts on COVID-19 and other health-related illnesses’ impact on Black people.
+2. To use, analyze, and critique data collection methods that compile, preserve, curate, and disseminate statistical information and accounts on COVID-19 and other health-related illnesses’ impact on Black people.
 The sources of our data collection include, but are not limited to, oral history interviews, social media, research studies, news articles, and health statistics.

 3. To deploy experimental, analytical, computational, and design capabilities in the areas of computer science and technology within the Black Digital Humanities.
 To revitalize Black Studies’ vital connections and relationships with Black Diasporic communities that can achieve positive change.